 Okay: I’m still working out how to say this exactly… complicated by the fact that I don’t quite know how to draw a circle around “what is a pure mid-century modern” light.
 But I’ll continue in any case — I welcome your comments — especially from readers properly schooled in the finer points of mid-century modern design.

 The lighting above is one big set that came out of a mid-century house in Colorado Springs.
-The set is currently for sale on craigslist — and also just listed on ebay — thanks to reader Amy, who spotted it — and thanks to the seller, who gave me permission to show all these photos.
+The set was for sale on craigslist — and also was listed on ebay — thanks to reader Amy, who spotted it — and thanks to the seller, who gave me permission to show all these photos.
 Ogle the pieces and you can see: It runs along a continuum from “almost” lacking in unnecessary ornamentation… to atomic looking — but with flowers!… to flat-out mid-century modest, clearly seen in the Early American style scallop-edge coppertone light fixture.
 The fashionable owner put all of these fixtures in his fashionable house — presumably with no aesthetic cognitive dissonance whatever.

 I prompted the seller to check and she reports that yes, all but the kitchen light are Lightolier.
 I found two of them — Pacemaker collection — in this vintage catalog from reader Gretchen of Eichlerific.
 Above: The vintage Lightolier chandelier is fantastic — a real show stopper.

 And above: The coppertone Granny Ranch style fixture for the kitchen.
 People loved their flashy, sophisticated modern — but they loved their comfy cozy Early American, too.
 YES: The two can live in happy harmony!